zerynth/docs-v3/docs/reference/libs/expansions/index.md

-# Zerynth Expansion Boards Libraries.
+# Zerynth Boards and Expansions

+Zerynth offers

 The Zerynth ZDM library can be used to connect and manage your devices with the Zerynth Device Manager.
 It takes care of connecting to the ZDM and listening for incoming messages.
 It enables you to call jobs on devices remotely, to do FOTA (firmware over the air) for Virtual Machines supporting FOTA updates.